E12

 Possible Causes

-RTC crystal failure on PCB, Loss of time after power outages due to missing backup, Firmware bug in scheduling logic, Incorrect time zone or NTP sync failure via controller
+RTC crystal failure on the PCB, Loss of time after power outages due to missing backup, Firmware bug in scheduling logic, Incorrect time zone or NTP sync failure via the controller

 How to Fix / Troubleshooting